-So much of this chapter is probably as perfect as it gets in the entire book–even more so than Darcy’s (final) and more vulnerable proposal that’s easily so favorable.
-But there is also something so telling about about visiting one’s childhood home–the place where they are their truest self, which holds so much power in fiction.
-It’s literally one of the loveliest tropes because in whatever fiction its present in, and perhaps even in some instances of real life, there is something so indescribably vulnerable about the transparency that’s so evidently present.
+So much of this chapter is probably as perfect as it gets in the entire book — even more so than Darcy’s (final) and more vulnerable proposal that’s easily so favorable.
+But there is also something so telling about visiting one’s childhood home — the place where they are their truest self, which holds so much power in fiction.
+It’s literally one of the loveliest tropes because in whatever fiction it’s present in, and perhaps even in some instances of real life, there is something so indescribably vulnerable about the transparency that’s so evidently present.
+That’s especially the case with Pemberley.

 There are quite a few passages throughout the chapter that seamlessly detail Elizabeth’s innermost thoughts and the progression of her feelings.
 (Literally, too many beautiful instances.)
 But perhaps the most obvious is when she notes to the good opinions of his servant who’s certainly estimable in Elizabeth’s eyes.